claimvantage/sfdx-jenkins-shared-library/README.md

     ]
 )
 ```
-Edit the Help and Package details to reflect the soecific project.
+Edit the Help and Package details to reflect the specific project.

 To build a package that has no help and does not depend on other packages the `Jenkinsfile` simplifies to this:
 ```